 By Deborah Sandidge

-About the Author: Deborah Sandidge is a professional photographer specializing in world travel and artistic imagery.
+About the Author: Deborah Sandidge is a Nikon ambassador specializing in world travel and artistic imagery.
 Deborah is a photography instructor and the author of the book Digital Infrared Photography.